-The KRK Rokit 5s have been some of the most ubiquitous studio monitors available ever since they first hit the market in the late 2000s.
-These days actually, it seems as if at least 7 out of 10 producers have a pair sitting on their desks, especially if they’re relatively new to the trade.
+The KRK Rokit 5 have been some of the most ubiquitous studio monitors available ever since they first hit the market in the late 2000s.
+These days actually, it seems as if at least seven out of 10 producers have a pair sitting on their desks, especially if they’re relatively new to the trade.

 The most unforgiving

-Now, despite the constant suggestion that these monitors are the successors to the NS-10s, they’re no substitute in any way.
-They still share a lot of that aggressive midrange as the NS-10s, so while they’re incredibly unforgiving, they can be used to your benefit during mixdown.
+Now, despite the constant suggestion that these monitors are the successors to the NS-10, they’re no substitute in any way.
+They still share a lot of that aggressive midrange as the NS-10, so while they’re incredibly unforgiving, they can be used to your benefit during mixdown.